jellyfin/jellyfin.org/docs/general/server/media/music.md

 :::caution Special Characters in File Names

-While Jellyfin generally doesn't use the file names for indentification, files containing special characters can still cause problems.
+While Jellyfin generally doesn't use the file names for identification, files containing special characters can still cause problems.

 The following characters are known to cause issues: